Fire and rescue services

 More information:

-West Nile virus (WNV) cases have been reported in Slovakia.
+West Nile virus (WNV) cases have been reported.
 There's no vaccine to prevent WNV.

 Tick-borne encephalitis is a risk in forest areas.